 The "Best for the Money" rankings were created to help you find a great Sociology college at an affordable price.
 Some of the factors we include are the average cost of attendance, time to graduation, early and mid-career salaries, and more.
 Read our ranking methodology for more details.

 Every student pursuing a degree in Sociology has to check out CUNY Hunter College.
+CUNY Hunter College sociology majors make 1.4% more than the typical sociology grad.
 The location in a major city is wonderful for students seeking out considerable possibilities for social networking, adventure, and discovery.